MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner.md

     For the classic client: The scanner uses any custom conditions that you have specified for labels in the Azure Information Protection policy, and the list of information types that are available to specify for labels in the Azure Information Protection policy.

-    For the unified labeling client: The scanner uses any custom sensitive info types that you have specified and the list of built-in sensitive info types that are available to select in your labeling management portal.
+    For the unified labeling client: The scanner uses any custom sensitive info types that you have specified and the list of built-in sensitive info types that are available to select in your labeling management center.

     This setting helps you find sensitive information that you might not realize you had, but at the expense of scanning rates for the scanner.